-- Earlier versions of OpenVMS (prior to OpenVMS Alpha Version 7.3-1) that do not support MSCP failover to a served path - Versions of OpenVMS Alpha that support MSCP failover to a served path (Version 7.3-1 and higher) but serve only a subset of their disks.
+- Earlier versions of OpenVMS that do not support MSCP failover to a served path. - Versions of OpenVMS Alpha that support MSCP failover to a served path but serve only a subset of their disks.

 If you have chosen to serve only a subset of the disks in your configuration, you must use this configuration method for site recovery for the disks that are not served.
 One reason to serve only a subset of your disks is that failover of the served disks, from a Fibre Channel interconnect to the LAN interconnects and the inter-site link, can put a very heavy load on these interconnects, which can seriously degrade performance.